yogsototh/ring-homogeneous-auth-middleware/README.md

   data by some authentication layer.
 Typically, an email, a phone number, etc...
   "
   (st/merge
-   {:id s/Str
-    :name s/Str}
+   {:id s/Str}
-   ;; could contain other meta datas (email, address, phone number, etc...)
+   ;; could contain other meta datas (name, nickname, email, address, phone number, etc...)
    {s/Keyword s/Any}))

-(s/defschema Group
+(s/defschema Org
-  "A Group can be understood as a Community of People, an Organization, a Business, etc...
+  "An Org can be understood as a Community of People, an Organization, a Business, etc...
+This also can be thought as a UNIX group.

   Mainly this should provide a way to filter document for an organization.